-We must identify at least 1 director/partner per business (often more) but also anybody (company, trust and/or person) who ultimately owns more than 25% of the business.
+We are required to identify at least 2 directors/partners per business (except where there is only 1) and any body (company, trust and/or person who ultimately owns more than 25% of the business.
 We must also hold evidence of the ownership structure in order to identify any such owners.

 We therefore need the following documents from you:

 Externally certified proof of incorporation/existence (incorporation certificate, partnership agreement, trust deed etc.) and current ownership breakdown.